 Chavez also attacked the lifeblood necessary for poverty reduction: profit.
 That’s the “currency” that allows businesses to hire and pay employees and to create goods and services.
 It is profit that allows for reasonable taxes so government programs can be financed.

-An example of Chavez’ economic policies: In 2010, the Venezuelan leader launched an “economic war on the bourgeoisie owners” of food distribution chains, flour mills and grocery stores.
+An example of Chavez’s economic policies: In 2010, the Venezuelan leader launched an “economic war on the bourgeoisie owners” of food distribution chains, flour mills and grocery stores.
 His war and the substitution of government agencies for private sector distribution led to tragic waste: that year, a state-owned subsidiary failed to transport food from the docks.
 The result was 80,000 tonnes of rotting food, including meat.
 The ensuing stench was described as akin to “100 dead dogs.”

-The Maduro regime continues Chavez’ economic policies: Just last week, it declared bakeries to be “special contributors.”
+The Maduro regime continues Chavez’s economic policies: Just last week, it declared bakeries to be “special contributors.”
 One Venezuelan baker translated the regime-speak: “We have to pay double in taxes while facing shortages of milk, eggs, cheese and deli products.”
 Indeed, in March, 80 per cent of Venezuela’s bakeries reported having no flour.

-Venezuelans face continual tragedy: eight of ten Venezuelans are poor; a critical lack of medical supplies and money for health care contributes to infant mortality rates that soared by 30 per cent in one year.
+Venezuelans face continual tragedy: eight of 10 Venezuelans are poor; a critical lack of medical supplies and money for health care contributes to infant mortality rates that soared by 30 per cent in one year.
 Maternal mortality is up 66 per cent.
 Hyper-inflation has vaporized savings and purchasing power.
 One economist who tracks a common food, chicken, notes, “chicken inflation” runs at 700 per cent annually.

-Some blame Venezuela’s crisis on the late 2014 collapse in the price of oil, a significant export.
+Some blame Venezuela’s crisis on the late-2014 collapse in the price of oil, a significant export.
 Wrong.
 Alberta and Newfoundland also suffered from that decline but three years on, store shelves in Calgary and St. John’s are not devoid of food.
-Chavez and Maduro turned Venezuela into the 21st century version of East Germany; it was they who created Venezuela’s dire shortages.
+Chavez and Maduro turned Venezuela into the 21st-century version of East Germany; it was they who created Venezuela’s dire shortages.

 In 2010, three years before McQuaig and Klein offered their gushing tribute and supportive tweet, Amnesty International wrote of the Venezuelan regime’s “attacks, harassment and intimidation of those critical of government policies, including journalists and human rights defenders, were widespread.”

 Canada’s ideological left loved Chavez and his policies, the ones that destroyed a decent, second-world country.
 They forgot, or never learned or never cared, that granting widespread economic power to a government with existing, necessary political and military power leaves no power for citizens.
-That makes such regimes dangerous to core freedoms, in addition to the folly of political direction for an economy from the top-down.
+That makes such regimes dangerous to core freedoms, in addition to the folly of political direction for an economy from the top down.